willwearing/docker-how-to/README.md

 docker-compose up
 ```

-- To access a containers terminal (must be running):
+- To bash into a container:

 ```jsx
 docker exec -it <container-name> bash